answebdev/shoppies/README.md

 ### Facebook Crawler

 Facebook Crawler from the Facebook Developer Tools suite was used to crawl the live application.
-Doing this allows one to see the information that is used when the application content is shared on Facebook, Messenger and other places.
+Doing this allows one to see the information that is used when the application content is shared on Facebook, Messenger, and other places.
 Open Graph markup was done in the `index.html` file, which allowed me to customize how the application's URL and information is displayed when shared and posted on social media.

 ![Screenshot 06](screenshots/open-graph.png "The Shoppies Shared on Social Media")